ISUgenomics/bioinformatics-workbook/RNA-Seq/RNA-SeqIntro/denovo-assembly.md

 #Transcriptome Assembly
-In this tutorial, we will learn about how to assemble the transcriptome from RNA-Seq reads.
+In this tutorial, we will learn about how to assemble the transcriptome from RNA-Seq reads..

 **Software required:** Trinity https://github.com/trinityrnaseq/trinityrnaseq/wiki